krt1k/GitCatcher/README.md

 ### Prerequisites

-Before using GitWatcher, ensure you have the following:
+Before using GitCatcher, ensure you have the following:

 - Linux-based operating system.
 - Git installed on your system.